WindJammer6/17.-Mini-Projects-from-School/README.md

 (insert some pictures here?)

 **Summary about the project:**
 The project task is to create a supporting technology project to support a Karaoke Event organised by the school student leadership committee.
 The technology project I have decided to create is a Web Application using Streamlit (Python Framework) where users can submit their name and song choice via a Streamlit (Python) website link, which will then be added into a database, where another Streamlit (Python) website will draw the data from to display the song queue on a projected screen to show whoever is the next singer and their song choice during the Karaoke Event.

+In the '3.
+Streamlit (Python) Web Application Project for a Karaoke Event' folder, there are 2 folders, consisting of my learning journey of the Streamlit (Python Framework) (Youtube playlist where I learnt the Streamlit (Python Framework) from: https://www.youtube.com/playlist?list=PLa6CNrvKM5QU7AjAS90zCMIwi9RTFNIIW by [Nileg Production](https://www.youtube.com/@nilegproduction) (only up till the 14th video in the playlist)) and the Streamlit (Python Framework) Web Application Project itself.

 *Programming Languages used:*
 [![My Skills](https://skillicons.dev/icons?i=python)](https://skillicons.dev)